Who We Are

 Rachel has gone on to write high school textbooks for courses such as Advanced Placement European History and Microeconomics, and she writes teaching materials for middle grade history and social studies.
 She writes a regular Feminist Parenting column for Rebellious Magazine for Women and has been featured in Solstice Literary Magazine and Minnesota Parent magazine.
-Rachel is also the creator of The Write House, which coaches writers of all levels to create better content in less time.
+Rachel is also the creator of The Write House, which coaches writers of all levels to create better content in less time and helps teachers teach writing more effectively.

 Rachel holds a Bachelor of Arts in writing and history from Concordia College in Moorhead, Minnesota, and a Master in Leadership in Teaching from Notre Dame of Maryland University.
 She and her husband and two children live in her home state of Minnesota, the ancestral land of the Wahpekute, or Lakota people.